manithamanoj/Credit_Risk_Analysis/README.md

 * The balanced accuracy score: 0.6447701423556762

 ## Credit risk ensemble
-Using our knowledge of the imblearn.ensemble library, we train and compare two different ensemble classifiers, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk and evaluate each model. .
-First we resample the dataset, view the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+Using our knowledge of the imblearn.ensemble library, we train and compare two different ensemble classifiers, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk and evaluate each model.First we resample the dataset, view the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
 ## Balanced Random Forest Classifier
 <img width="788" alt="Screen Shot 2022-04-24 at 11 23 37 AM" src="https://user-images.githubusercontent.com/72629108/164990836-c3dccc7e-f529-4cdb-a286-73cfc6e7def9.png">